Star Wars original trilogy: Prequel and sequel trilogies

 The success and large impact of the original Star Wars trilogy led to two more trilogies, both financially successful, with individual installments receiving mixed to positive reviews.

 The prequel trilogy consists of The Phantom Menace (1999), Attack of the Clones (2002) and Revenge of the Sith (2005), all directed by George Lucas.
 The prequels feature Baker, Daniels, Oz, Mayhew and McDiarmid reprising their roles, alongside Ewan McGregor, Natalie Portman, Hayden Christensen, Liam Neeson and Samuel L. Jackson.
 After completing his six-film saga, Lucas stated that there would be no further sequels.

 In 2012, Disney purchased Lucasfilm and produced a sequel trilogy.
 This consists of The Force Awakens (2015), The Last Jedi (2017), and The Rise of Skywalker (2019).
 Lucas had little direct involvement in the creation of these films.
 The new cast features Daisy Ridley, John Boyega, Oscar Issac, Adam Driver, Domhnall Gleeson and Andy Serkis, with the main original cast reprising their roles.

 Other media

-Star Wars has also been spun off into films outside of the Skywalker Saga, numerous TV spin-offs like Star Wars: The Clone Wars, The Mandalorian and other upcoming live-action series for Disney+, as well as hundreds of video games, books, comics and theme park attractions at Disneyland and Walt Disney World.
+Star Wars has also been spun off into films outside of the Skywalker Saga, numerous television spin-offs, and hundreds of video games, books and comics as well as theme park attractions at Disneyland and Walt Disney World.